robbykraft/rabbit-ear-docs/readme.md

 documentation generator for [rabbit-ear](https://rabbitear.org).

+Instead of letting a JSDocs generator run the show, this generator inspects the actual library object (rabbit-ear) and carefully assembles the structure of the documentation to mimic the library.
+This includes the sidebar navigation and the contents of each individual page.

+> this approach uniquely works well with this library because all methods, global or scoped, are mostly-uniquely named, which allows us to backwards match a JSDocs definition to a method found in the object tree.

 ```bash
 npm i
 npm run docs
 ```

-the workflow is:
+broadly, the workflow is:

 1. using `jsdoc-to-markdown`, convert all library source code JSDoc comments to .json data.
 2. using custom code, build markdown files from json data.
 3. using `showdown` convert markdown files into html.

-the custom code inspects the rabbit-ear library object recursively, finds all methods and constants, (this includes instancing all functions and looking for instance methods), and assembles a tree structure describing at each level:
+the custom code (step 2) does three things:

+- recursively build a tree representation of the object in question (rabbit-ear), gathering all methods and constants (this includes instancing all functions and gathering instance properties/methods).
+Match each of these properties/methods to the corresponding definition that was gathered in the JSDoc.
-- constants
-- static methods
-- instance methods
-- simple objects (which contain other things)
+- using the tree and the matched JSDocs definition, format each entry into a markdown file.
+The output differs heavily depending on the presence of static/instance properties and methods, and the type of the object.

-this tree structure is used to build the navigation sidebar and to better organize the contents of the documentation page for each entry.
+- build the navigation sidebar using the tree representation of rabbit-ear.